databrickslabs/overwatch/docs-compose/overwatch_docs/content/DataEngineer/Definitions.md

 **KEY** -- organization_id + notebook_id + action + unixTimeMS

-Slow changing dimension of the notebook entities through time.
-This table does not capture the edits of the notebook contents but rather the state of the notebook itself such as location, name, etc. Primary use case for this table is notebook_id lookup by path/name and/or understanding state/status of notebook entity.
-It's important to utilize this table as a slow-changing dimension.
-A notebook state should be identified AS OF a point in time.
+{{% notice warning %}}
+[Issue 154](https://github.com/databrickslabs/overwatch/issues/154): This table is not a properly defined slow-changing dimensions as it should be.
+This table more closely resembles the audit log which is very dependent on the action column and does not reference the complete state of the object at the corresponding time.
+Furthermore, this table only receives updates when the definition of the object is modified, thus, in the early days of Overwatch, there will likely be a lot of missing data. <br><br>
+Use this table as a left-joined lookup table with the last non-null lookup value where the timestamp is < lookup time.
+This will result in many null values that must be further filled from the corresponding snapshot table in the etl database.
+{{% /notice %}}

 Column | Type | Description
 :---------------------------|:----------------|:--------------------------------------------------